Towards crowdsourcing and cooperation in linguistic resources: Introduction

 The work, as described in this paper, makes the following contributions: 1) it presents a survey on crowdsourcing taxonomies and cooperation in linguistic resources, 2) makes recommendations on using cooperation in existent genres of crowdsourcing, and 3) provides an evidence of the efficiency of cooperation represented by a popular Russian linguistic resource created through crowdsourcing.

 The rest of this paper is organized as follows.
-Section \ref{sec:Related} focuses on related work towards crowdsourcing genres and cooperation in linguistic resources.
-Section \ref{sec:Crowdsourcing} places an emphasis on cooperative aspect of crowdsourcing.
-Section \ref{sec:Evidence} discusses cooperation using OpenCorpora as the example, which is a sufficiently popular Russian linguistic resource created through crowdsourcing.
-Section \ref{sec:Discussion} interprets and explains the obtained results.
-Section \ref{sec:Conclusion} concludes with final remarks and directions for the future work.
+Section \ref{sec:genres} focuses on related work towards crowdsourcing genres and cooperation in linguistic resources.
+Section \ref{sec:cooperation} is devoted to the cooperative aspect of crowdsourcing.
+Section \ref{sec:evidence} discusses cooperation using OpenCorpora as the example, which is a sufficiently popular Russian linguistic resource created through crowdsourcing.
+Section \ref{sec:discussion} interprets and explains the obtained results.
+Section \ref{sec:conclusion} concludes with final remarks and directions for the future work.